Monday, October 16, 2017

 Sam Raimi’s Spider-man had the encounter between Peter and Flash Thompson as the reason that led Ben Parker and his lecture.
 Peter showed capability of beating Flash in fight, Uncle Ben was on point.

 Peter in the Marc Webb’s version missed an all important duty of accompanying his aunt home at night.
 Responsibility is the idea but referencing to ‘do good things’ feels like charity work.
-Why did the have to be different?
+Why did the lines have to be different?

 It is interesting to note that ‘with great power comes great responsibility’ almost made Amazing Spider-man 2 only it was deleted.
 Why did they try to bring the line back?